irremotus/os/README.md

  - `run`: same as `full`, but also runs the emulator
  - `clean`: removes all generated files
  - `doc`: compile the README and file comments; output in `doc/`

+### Notes:

+ - when jumping to a location in memory, make sure it contains executable code, and not a string -- this has been a problem